astronomer/airflow-guides/guides/kubepod-operator.md

 The [KubernetesPodOperator](https://registry.astronomer.io/providers/kubernetes/modules/kubernetesPodoperator) (KPO) is an operator from the Kubernetes provider package designed to provide a straightforward way to execute a task in a Kubernetes Pod from your Airflow environment.
 In a nutshell the KPO is an abstraction over a call to the Kubernetes API to launch a Pod.

-In this guide we will list the requirements to run the KubernetesPodOperator, explain when to use it and cover its most important arguments, as well as the difference between the KPO and KubernetesExecutor.
-We will also provide concrete examples on how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs and how to launch a Pod in a remote AWS EKS Cluster.
+In this guide, we list the requirements to run the KubernetesPodOperator, explain when to use it and cover its most important arguments, as well as the difference between the KPO and KubernetesExecutor.
+We also provide concrete examples on how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs, and how to launch a pod in a remote AWS EKS Cluster.

 > **Note**: Kubernetes is a powerful tool for Container Orchestration with complex functionality.
 If you are unfamiliar with Kubernetes we recommend taking a look at the [Kubernetes 101 Guide](https://www.astronomer.io/guides/intro-to-kubernetes/) to get a general overview.
 For in-depth information check out the [Kubernetes Documentation](https://kubernetes.io/docs/home/).

-## Requirements to use the KubernetesPodOperator
+## Requirements For Using the KubernetesPodOperator

 To use the KubernetesPodOperator it is necessary to install the Kubernetes provider package.